dodyg/practical-aspnetcore/README.md

 If you are studying ASP.NET Core, I am lurking on this **[Gitter Channel](https://gitter.im/DotNetStudyGroup/aspnetcore)**.

+Hi Nuget visitors, if you have problem finding the sample you are looking for, please use the github search functionality or otherwise file a case.
+I will be happy to point you to the right direction.

 ## Welcome

 The goal of this project is to enable .NET programmers to learn the new ASP.NET Core stack from the ground up directly from code.
 There is so much power in the underlying ASP.NET Core stack.
 Don't miss them!